Fandom Forward: 2009–2011

 In June 2010, Fandom Forward and Savetheinternet.com joined to campaign for net neutrality.
-They launched a viral video consisting of many well-known figures speaking out for the cause, several of the people who took part were John Green, Hank Green, Wil Wheaton, Maureen Johnson and Adam Savage.
+They launched a viral video consisting of many well-known figures speaking out for the cause, several of the people who took part were John and Hank Green, Wil Wheaton, Maureen Johnson and Adam Savage.
 In this video they all urged the Federal Communications Commission to preserve net neutrality.

 In the months leading up to the final Harry Potter film release, Harry Potter and the Deathly Hallows – Part 2, Fandom Forward launched their Deathly Hallows campaign.
 Each month, the organization highlighted a different "horcrux", or injustice, for members to work to end.
 The first horcrux, "Starvation Wages", focused on inhumane working conditions in the chocolate industry and asked that the Harry Potter themed chocolate frogs made by Warner Brothers be fair-trade certified.
 This later developed into Fandom Forward's currently on-going "Not in Harry's Name" campaign.
 According to their website, an independent report gave Harry Potter chocolate an "F" in human rights.
 Executive director Andrew Slack personally reached out to Warner Bros.
 CEO Barry M. Meyer about Fandom Forward's concerns, and Meyer responded with comments about their commitment to ethical sourcing.
 Slack reached out again to discuss ways to ensure the ethical sourcing of Potter chocolate, but he was met with the comment that they are satisfied with the practices of the company they are using to source the chocolate.
 On January 13, 2015, the Washington Post reported that Warner Bros. had committed to ensuring by the end of 2015 that "'all Harry Potter chocolate products sold at Warner Bros. outlets and through our licensed partners will be 100-percent UTZ or Fair Trade certified.'"

 During the Deathly Hallows campaign, Fandom Forward also partnered with ReachOut.com to fight the effects of depression and the "dementor horcrux", challenged harmful body image, incorporated an Accio Books! book drive, teamed up with Marriage Equality Rhode Island and the Gay-Straight Alliance on marriage equality and bullying, and worked with Splashlife to address climate crises.